testinggospels/camouflage/docs/contributing.md

 !!! note

     Following section only tries to explain the tasks carried out by each module.
 Actual code level documentation is provided inline with each file for easier access.
+We also have a JSDocs available at [here](https://shubhendumadhukar.github.io/camouflage-jsdocs/){target=\_blank}

 ### [bin/camouflage.js](https://github.com/fauxauldrich/camouflage/blob/main/bin/camouflage.js){target=\_blank}